 Additional Program Information:

 After applying to PVCC, students must also Apply to the Diagnostic Medical Sonography Program.
 Completion of general education courses is one criteria used to make admissions decisions.
-The deadline for applying to the Diagnostic Medical Sonography program for fall 2014 has passed.
-The application for fall 2015 will reopen February 1, 2015.
-The application deadline is May 15, 2015.
+The application for for the Diagnostic Medical Sonography program for fall 2015 has now closed and will reopen for fall 2016 on February 1, 2016.

 Students entering the Diagnostic Medical Sonography degree program are required to take one Writing Intensive Course in order to graduate.
 The Writing Intensive Course for this program is DMS 222, which has a prerequisite of ENG 111 and ENG 112.
 Students who are awarded transfer academic credit for this course at another institution may fulfill the Writing Intensive Course (WIC) requirement for this degree programs by completing another Writing Intensive Course (WIC).